Skip to main content

 • authenticationMode - the mode of the Strong Customer Authentication (SCA) authentication process (OUTSOURCED, EMBEDDED or HYBRID).

-• verification - the verification method and channel used for the SCA authentication attempt.
+• verification - the verification mechanism used for the SCA authentication attempt.

 • status - the status of the SCA authentication attempt.